 While the floodplain data that is shown on the map is the same, this map is not an official FEMA Digital Flood Insurance Rate Map (DFIRM).
 This Interactive Mapping Tool is not intended for insurance rating purposes and is for information only.
 The positional accuracy may be compromised in some areas.
 The map is not 100% accurate in locating your address.
 Please contact the City's floodplain administrator for more information or to view an official copy of the Flood Insurance Rate Maps.

-These projects include: streets, Broadway lighting improvements, water lines/pump-stations/tanks, sewer lines/lift-stations/wastewater-treatment-plants, drainage, and beach nourishment projects.
-Also included are completed projects from 2017 forward.
+UPDATED - This map series contains CIP project locations and descriptions for fiscal years 2020 through 2024.
+Projects include: streets, Broadway lighting improvements, water lines/pump-stations/tanks, sewer lines/lift-stations/wastewater-treatment-plants, drainage, park renovations, and beach nourishment.
+Also included are completed projects from 2016 forward.

 The purpose of this map is to display information for upcoming Landmark Commission, Planning Commission, Building Board of Adjustments, and Zoning Board of Adjustment cases.
 Users can click on the cases for more information.
 A popup will provide case information and case links to the City of Galveston's Permit Center.
 To query by commission or board, click on the Query button in the upper right corner, select the commission or board, and click 'Apply'